cyberphone/java-cfrg-spec/README.md

 on the idea that the CFRG algorithms differ too much from EC to be conveniently and logically mapped into the current EC classes and interfaces.*

-None of the existing external representations of CFRG keys specify parameters like `ECPoint`, `coFactor`, or `ECField`;  the PKIX draft does not reuse the ASN.1 EC definitions even for named curves.
+None of the existing external representations of CFRG keys specify parameters like `ECPoint`, `coFactor`, or `ECField`, while the PKIX draft does not reuse the ASN.1 EC definitions even for named curves.

 RFC 8037: *Do not assume that there is an underlying elliptic curve, despite the existence of the "crv" and "x" parameters.
 (For